Matthew 5:1-48

 ye shall in no case enter into the kingdom of heaven.

-the law and the prophets - ie., the OT Scriptures.
+the law and the prophets - ie., the Old Testament Scriptures.

 The Law includes the Ten Commandments and much more.